Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Results: Modeling economic complexity

 Using the explanatory variables in the previous section to proxy for economic development alongside ECI, its square, and the square of log GDP (centered about the mean), we fit an ordinal Logit model with the best values for $\rho$ and $\nu$ for different countries representing ordinal dependent variables ($\rho$ ordered from: $-\infty$ (Leontief), -9, -3, 0 (Cobb-Douglas), 1; $\nu$ ordered from: 0.5, 1, 2, 3, 4).
 A positive coefficient indicates a positive relationship with the probability of a country being in a higher category.

-Identically-specified ordinal Logit regressions in 2000, 2010 and 2015 (found in Appendix) show a robust and significant positive relationship between ECI and $\rho$, of which a higher value indicates a higher substitutability $\sigma = \frac{1}{1-\rho}$ between capabilities in the model, as well as a robust and significant negative relationship between ECI and $\nu$, even after controlling for more conventional proxies of development such as log GDP per capita or its square; also observed is a quadratic effect implying a U-shaped curve centered about the mean ECI.
-(This effect is not robust across our regressions in the other years; however, the linear effect remains significant.)
-Particularly interesting is the relationship between GDP per capita in ECI within these results; removing the ECI variables and leaving only log GDP per capita and its square results in a positive and significant coefficient for log GDP per capita for $\rho$, and a negative and significant coefficient for $\nu$, both of which are less statistically significant and yield a lower $R^2$ than with ECI alone:
+Identically-specified ordinal Logit regressions in 2000, 2010 and 2015 show a robust and significant positive relationship between ECI and $\rho$, of which a higher value indicates a higher elasticity of substitution $\sigma = \frac{1}{1-\rho}$ between capabilities in the model, as well as a robust and significant negative relationship between ECI and $\nu$, even after controlling for more conventional proxies of development such as log GDP per capita or its square.
+We also note that removing the ECI variables and leaving only log GDP per capita and its square results in a positive and significant coefficient for log GDP per capita for $\rho$, and a negative and significant coefficient for $\nu$, both of which are less statistically significant and yield a lower $R^2$ than with ECI alone.
+See Appendix C.3 for all preceding results. \\